 Exam Date and Time A 15 minute read-through time will be given prior to the start of the exam.
 Exam Registration Candidates may register online or with an application.
 Study Note Order Form Study notes are part of the required syllabus and are not available electronically.
 Introductory Study Note The Introductory Study Note has a complete listing of all study notes as well as errata and other important information.

-Case Study This case study will also be provided with the examination.
+Case Study-Updated 08.09.10 This case study will also be provided with the examination.
 Candidates will not be allowed to bring their copy of the case study into the examination room.

-Past Exams from 2000-present are available on SOA web site.
+Past Exams Past Exams from 2000-present are available on SOA web site.
 Updates Candidates should be sure to check the Updates page on the exam home page periodically for additional corrections or notices.

-Syllabus for Retirement Design and Pricing U.S. Exam

-The candidate should be very familiar with the Learning Objectives as described in the Basic Education Catalog.
-These Learning Objectives are the first ingredient in developing the syllabus and also guide the examination committee when writing questions.
-The Learning Objectives set out the cognitive level needed to pass this exam.
-You will notice that the candidates are expected to "analyze," "explain," "calculate," "describe," "apply," etc. While studying the syllabus material, candidates may want to refer back to the Learning Objectives to remain focused on the goals of the exam.

-Exam Retirement DP

-1. The candidate will be able to analyze different types of registered/qualified defined benefit and defined contribution plans, as well as retiree health plans.

-- a) Describe the structure of the following plans: - Fixed dollar and pay-related defined benefit plans - Hybrid plan designs such as, cash balance, pension equity, and floor offset plans, target benefit plans - Defined contribution plans including 401(k) plans and capital accumulation plans - Retiree Health Plans - b) Describe the process and apply the principles of conversions from one plan type to another - c) Apply methods of the integration of government-provided benefits with retirement plan designs - d) Given a plan type, explain the relevance and range of plan features including the following: - i) Plan eligibility requirements - ii) Benefit eligibility requirements, accrual, vesting and phased retirement - iii) Benefit / contribution formula - iv) Payment options and associated adjustments to the amount of benefit - v) Ancillary benefits - vi) Benefit subsidies and their value, vested or non-vested - vii) Participant investment options - viii) Required and optional employee contributions - ix) Phased retirement and DROP plans o Allen, et al., Retirement Plans: 401(k)s, IRAs, and Other Deferred Compensation Approaches, 10th Edition, 2008, Ch.
+Exa Retirement DP Inst ructional Objectives 1.
+The candidate will be able to analyze different types of registered/qualified defined benefit and defined contribution plans, as well as retiree health plans.
+Lea rning Outcomes The e candidate will be able to: a) Describe the structure of the following plans: Fixed dollar and pay-related defined benefit plans Hybrid plan designs such as, cash balance, pension equity, and floor offset plans, target benefit plans Defined contribution plans including 401(k) plans and capital accumulation plans Retiree Health Plans b) Describe the process and apply the principles of conversions from one plan type to another c) Apply methods of the integration of government-provided benefits with retirement plan designs d) Given a plan type, explain the relevance and range of plan features including the following: i) Plan eligibility requirements ii) Benefit eligibility requirements, accrual, vesting and phased retirement iii) Benefit / contribution formula iii) Durment entirement entirement of here fit iv) Payment options and associated adjustments to the amount of benefit v) Ancillary benefits vi) Benefit subsidies and their value, vested or non-vested vii) Participant investment options viii) Required and optional employee contributions ix) Phased retirement and DROP plans Syl labus Resources Allen, et al., Retirement Plans: 401(k)s, IRAs, and Other Deferred Compensation Approaches, 10th Edition, 2008, Ch.
 3(pp 49-50 only), Ch.
 5 (pp. 83-84 only), Ch.
 6 (pp. 91-92 and 102-107 only), Ch.
 7, Ch.
 8 (pp. 125-128 only), Ch.
 9 (pp.149-150 only) Ch.
 17, Ch.
-21
+21 McGill, et al., Fundamentals of Private Pensions, 9th Edition, 2010.Ch.
+6, pp. 194-196, Ch.
+8, pp. 246-247, Ch.
+11, Ch.
+13, Yamamoto, Fundamentals of Retiree Group Benefits, 2006, Ch 4 (pp 57-68;pp 90-115 only), Ch.
+5 (pp. 117-133 and 144-149) • R-D100-07: Multi-Employer Plans